CjS77/tari_payment_server/INSTALLATION.md

 3. On the **Webhooks** page, take not of the signing secret.
 This is indicated by the text `Your webhooks will be signed with xxxxxxxxxxxxxxxxxxxxx`.
 This secret must be assigned to the `TPG_SHOPIFY_HMAC_SECRET` environment variable in your server's `.env` file.
+4. Note that Shopify uses _different_ secrets for webhooks defined in the Admin UI and the API.
-4. Click on the "Create webhook" button.
+5. Click on the "Create webhook" button.
-5. Configure the following webhooks.
+6. Configure the following webhooks.
 For each webhook, the format is `JSON`, and the API version is `2024-04`:

 | Event          | URL                                                           |
 |----------------|---------------------------------------------------------------|